 With the growing importance of email marketing, more and more businesses are leveraging the power of sending targeted promotional emails to their list.

 …effectively broadcast your offer to your list of prospects/customers without coming off as a spammer.

 Keep in mind that every single business that has successfully leveraged digital marketing has at some point used a promotional email to…

 So why should you stay behind?
 After all, email marketing has the highest ROI when compared to other digital marketing channels.

 Understand that the whole idea behind it is to ethically promote your offering and boost sales numbers in the long run, without offending your list.

-Even if you use email marketing to build a relationship with your prospects/customers, it should ultimately lead to a promotion of some kind or else it’s no use.
+It should ultimately lead to a promotion of some kind, or else it’s no use.
 And that’s where promotional email comes in.

 Here are a few stats that prove the importance of using a promotional email in your marketing: